cpipal/starter-hugo-academic/content/publication/diji_multiverse/index.md

 ---
-title: "The Unified Framework of Media Diversity: A Systematic Literature Review"
+title: "If You Have Choices, Why Not Choose (and Share) All of Them?
+A Multiverse Approach to Understanding News Engagement on Social Media"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here